 To allow us to get their practica where it needs to be, students must be able to shoot and upload adequate footage.
 We don’t require Hollywood production values (most students use amateur digital camcorders) but the dog and trainer need to be in frame and the video must be transferred from camera to computer and then up to the internet.

 What technical equipment and skills do I need?

 A computer and internet access.
 A printer is also helpful but not essential.
-A smartphone or digital camcorder so we can coach your training.
-You must be able to shoot, edit and upload video, navigate websites, and troubleshoot your own computer issues.
+A digital camcorder so we can coach your training.
+You must be able to shoot and upload video, navigate websites, and troubleshoot your own computer issues.
 For system requirements, see What you need.